 \paragraph{Flow Past an Airfoil} The flow around an airfoil is a fundamental configuration in aerodynamics and a common benchmark for AFC~\cite{wang-pof22,garcia-arxiv25,liu-arxiv25,montala-arxiv25}.
 Variations in Reynolds number and angle of attack influence flow separation and vortex dynamics.
 Control aims to improve aerodynamic efficiency by increasing the lift to drag ratio, i.e., $r_t = \langle C_L \rangle_{T_{\mathrm{act}}} / \langle C_D \rangle_{T_{\mathrm{act}}} - C_{L,\mathrm{ref}} / C_{D,\mathrm{ref}}$.
 Actuation is provided by zero net-mass-flux synthetic jet actuators mounted on the airfoil surface.
-Task difficulty is set by the Reynolds number, with higher values producing sharper separation and stronger turbulence.
-In this work, we only consider the easy 3D difficulty level due to the high computational cost.
+Task difficulty is set by the Reynolds number, with higher values producing sharper flow separation and stronger turbulence.

-\paragraph{Turbulent Channel Flow} The turbulent channel flow~(TCF, the flow between two parallel, infinitely large plates) is a classic experiment for studying wall-bounded turbulence.
+\paragraph{Turbulent Channel Flow} The turbulent channel flow~(TCF; the flow between two parallel, infinitely large plates) is a classic experiment for studying wall-bounded turbulence.
 Most AFC strategies aim to reduce the wall shear stress by imposing wall normal velocities (blowing or suction) via spatially distributed actuators at the walls~\cite{bewley-jfm01,stroh-pof15,guastoni-euphyj23,sonoda-jfm23,zhao-arxiv25}.
 The objective is captured through a reward based on the instantaneous reduction of shear stress $\tau_{\mathrm{wall}}$ relative to the uncontrolled reference $\tau_{\mathrm{wall},\mathrm{ref}}$, i.e., $r_t = 1 - \tau_{\mathrm{wall}}/ \tau_{\mathrm{wall},\mathrm{ref}}$. \benchmark{} provides both a small and a large channel variant, enabling evaluation under different spatial scales.
 Additionally, \benchmark{} provides a pre-computed opposition control baseline for this environment consistent with previous work~\cite{guastoni-euphyj23}.